"Nothing has such power to broaden the mind as the ability to investigate systematically and truly all that comes under thy observation in life."

 Replication Files -

 Towards the Greater Good?
-EU Commissioners’ Nationality and Budget Allocation in the European Union (With Stephan Schneider), American Economic Journal: Economic Policy 10:1 (2/ 2018).
+EU Commissioners’ Nationality and Budget Allocation in the European Union (with Stephan Schneider), American Economic Journal: Economic Policy 10:1 (2/ 2018).
 Journal | PDF | SSRN | Online Appendix

 We demonstrate that the nationalities of EU Commissioners influence budget allocation decisions in favor of their country of origin.
 Our focus is on the Commissioners for Agriculture, who are exclusively responsible for a specific fund that accounts for the largest share of the overall EU budget.
 On average, providing the Commissioner causes a one percentage point increase in a country's share of the overall EU budget, which corresponds to 500 million Euros per year.
 There are no different pretreatment trends and the magnitude of the bias from selection-on-unobservables would have to be implausibly high to account for the estimated coefficient.